 How long is the bus ride from Vienna to Prague?

 The bus takes an average of 4 hours and 36 minutes to cover the 156 miles from Vienna to Prague.
 However, the fastest bus only takes 3 hours and 55 minutes.
 In other words, you'll have plenty of time to rest and relax on the road.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 What is the busiest day of the week to travel by bus?

-Because many passengers travel from Vienna to Prague at the beginning of the work week, Monday is usually the busiest day for buses.
-If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.
+Travelers prefer riding the bus on Saturday to enjoy the weekend in Prague.
+If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.

 On the other hand, Wednesday is typically the least busy day for bus travel on this route.
 If you're looking for some extra space on the bus, traveling mid-week is your best bet.